A selection of what we have happening in the workshop.

 This 4.6m boat came off the trailer in high winds at speed on the highway and was dragged along the bitumen.
 Interesting job as fabric was stretched a bit out of shape.

-Inner and outer patches and good for another 15 years.
+Inner and outer patches and good for a few more years.